Art of the United Kingdom: Victorian art

 Scottish art was now regaining an adequate home market, allowing it to develop a distinctive character, of which the "Glasgow Boys" were one expression, straddling Impressionism in painting, and Art Nouveau, Japonism and the Celtic Revival in design, with the architect and designer Charles Rennie Mackintosh now their best-known member.
 Painters included Thomas Millie Dow, George Henry, Joseph Crawhall and James Guthrie.

 New printing technology brought a great expansion in book illustration with illustrations for children's books providing much of the best remembered work of the period.
 Specialized artists included Randolph Caldecott, Walter Crane, Kate Greenaway and, from 1902, Beatrix Potter.

 The experience of military, political and economic power from the rise of the British Empire, led to a very specific drive in artistic technique, taste and sensibility in the United Kingdom.
 British people used their art "to illustrate their knowledge and command of the natural world", whilst the permanent settlers in British North America, Australasia, and South Africa "embarked upon a search for distinctive artistic expression appropriate to their sense of national identity".
 The empire has been "at the centre, rather than in the margins, of the history of British art".

-The enormous variety and massive production of the various forms of British decorative art during the period are too complex to be easily summarized.
+The enormous variety and massive production of the various forms of British decorative art during the period are too complex to be easily summarised.
 Victorian taste, until the various movements of the last decades, such as Arts and Crafts, is generally poorly regarded today, but much fine work was produced, and much money made.
 Both William Burges and Augustus Pugin were architects committed to the Gothic Revival, who expanded into designing furniture, metalwork, tiles and objects in other media.
 There was an enormous boom in re-Gothicising the fittings of medieval churches, and fitting out new ones in the style, especially with stained glass, an industry revived from effective extinction.
 The revival of furniture painted with images was a particular feature at the top end of the market.

 From its opening in 1875 the London department store Liberty & Co. was especially associated with imported Far Eastern decorative items and British goods in the new styles of the end of the 19th century.
 Charles Voysey was an architect who also did much design work in textiles, wallpaper furniture and other media, bringing the Arts and Crafts movement into Art Nouveau and beyond; he continued to design into the 1920s.
 A. H. Mackmurdo was a similar figure.